The era of software installation was tasking, and maybe when you think about it now, a funny one.

 Leverage the shared option

 If you are a small business, investing in the cloud may be too expensive.
 You may want to look into the shared option of cloud computing.
-Just like 4 people can come together to share an apartment, businesses can share cloud storage.
+Like four people can come together to share an apartment, businesses can share cloud storage.
 This way, small business owners can enjoy the benefits of modern technology.

 Invest in your employees